S-Trivedii/Machine-Learning-Notes/Day-1/02_estimationVSgeneralization.md

 - ML example:
   - Your model predicts house prices well on training data — but does it predict prices **correctly for future houses?**

+---

+## Example of Estimation and Generalization

+### 🟢 Estimation:

+“I measured the same person’s height 5 times.
+The results vary a bit.
+Now I want to estimate their height for the 6th time.”

+- ✅ You're using past, noisy data of the same case
+- ✅ Trying to get the best average guess
+- ✅ This is estimation.

+### 🔵 Generalization:

+“I saw 6 height measurements of one person.
+Now a **new person** comes, and I want to predict their height.”

+- ✅ This is a new case
+- ✅ You’re using patterns learned from the first person to predict something for someone else
+- ✅ This is generalization.